Trams in Antalya: Heritage tram

-A single-track 4.7 km long heritage tram line (or nostalgic tram; Nostalji tramvay hatti) opened in 1999 using ex-Nuremberg tramcars.
+A single-track 4.7 km long heritage tram line (or nostalgic tram; Nostalji tramvay hatti), known as the T2, opened on 27 March 1999 using ex-Nuremberg tramcars.
 It runs from Antalya Museum along the main boulevard through the city center at Kale Kapısı, Hadrian's Gate, Karaalioglu Park, and ends on the road to Lara Plajı (Beach) to the east.
 There are three passing points, but trams by-pass one other at the central Cumhuriyet Meydanı stop and passing point.
 The stops are as follows: Müze - Barbaros - Meslek Lisesi - Selekler - Cumhuriyet Meydanı - Kale Kapısı - Üç Kapılar - Büyükşehir Belediyesi - Işıklar - Zerdalilik.

 There are only two tramcars with trailers (out of three available), MAN and Duewag cars from the 1950-60s.
 The heritage tramway line and the new light rail line do pass through the same intersection in the city center; however, they do not cross, nor there is a hard rail connection between the two due to electrification differences.

+On 17 July 2026, the line was temporarily closed and its route replaced with bus service, primarily due to safety concerns surrounding the aging ex-Nuremberg tramcars.
+According to transport operator Antalya Ulaşım, the closure does not indicate a permanent abandonment of the line and its infrastructure, but rather that it will give time to conduct safety assessments, as well as technical works relating to infrastructure and rolling stock improvements.
+The works are expected to last around two years.